 Whatever it is, define your goal very specifically and set an ambitious time to reach that goal.
-Even if you just reach 90% of this, you will have made an impressive amount of progress in a short time!
+Even if you just reach 90% of this, you’ll have made an impressive amount of progress in a short time!
 It will give you something more concrete to work towards and help keep you motivated to learn.

 Stop Learning and Start Speaking